darkn3rd/script-tut/README.md

 * **scalar** - see **variable**.

 * **subroutine** -  *sequence of program instructions that perform a specific task, packaged as a unit.
 This unit can then be used in programs wherever that particular task should be performed.
 Subprograms may be defined within programs, or separately in libraries that can be used by multiple programs* [http://en.wikipedia.org/wiki/Subroutine].
 A **subroutine** can be used for code organization, where function could be considered to perform an operation that returns a value.
-Many scripting langauges do not distinguish the two, so a subroutine would be a **function** that does not explicitly return a value in this case.
+Many scripting languages do not distinguish the two, so a subroutine would be a **function** that does not explicitly return a value in this case.

 * **switch** - see **flag**.